Fast & Furious director on how to make the perfect action movie

 Ever fancied yourself a frustrated genius whose ideas belong on the big screen?
 You could do a lot worse than soak up these film director’s action tips from David Leitch himself.

-Fast & Furious Presents: Hobbs & Shaw is out in cinemas now
+Fast & Furious Presents: Hobbs & Shaw is out on Blu-ray now.

 Warning: contains very mild spoilers.